 Amenities can vary based on the train or bus you take.

 - Cafe and Dining cars: The Hiawatha and Connecting Service Bus do not offer food service.
-However, you can enjoy meals and snacks during your Borealis and Empire Builder trip.
+However, you can enjoy meals and snacks during your Borealis and Empire Builder trips.
 Both trains have cars, and the Empire Builder also has a dining car.

 - Seats: Spacious and comfortable seating with ample legroom.